Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-gen-space-details.markdown

 *Description:*

-The given Space instance is listed with the name, deployment name, topology, number of instances, and InstanceId.
+The given Space instance is listed with the Instance ID, Mode, Partition ID, Backup ID, Host ID, and Container ID.

 *Example Request:*